 Available on Apple and Android devices, the EatBy App is a free mobile application that helps its users manage the food in their kitchen.
 Every feature of the app is designed to reduce food waste.
-It includes a shopping list that integrates … Continue reading
+It includes a shopping list that … Continue reading

 FOR IMMEDIATE RELEASE November 5, 2015

 Newton O’Neill Communications

 EatBy App is Among 24 Finalists Chosen for Second Annual International Food System Innovation Competition in February, 2016

 Entrepreneurs From Around the World Will Introduce New Ways To Feed Cities from Uganda to Boston

 EatBy App, based in the UK was recently named one of 24 finalists in the Second Annual Food+City Challenge Prize, an Austin, Texas based food startup competition awarding up to $50,0000 for top ideas in global food system innovations.
 The EatBy App helps families save money and reduces the amount of wasted food.
 EatBy’s founders, Steffan and … Continue reading